GemHunt/CoinSorter/scripts/StartingUpNewAWSInstance.md

+#1.)
+Attach your EBS Volume after starting your instance.
+#2.)
+Mount the Existing volume
+sudo mount /dev/xvdf /data

+#3.)
+Start the DIGITS server:
+./digits/digits-devserver

-#Open the FTP config for editing:
+#4.)
+If FTP Needed:   Open the FTP config for editing:
 sudo vi /etc/vsftpd.conf

 #Change pasv_address to the Public IP of the AWS Instance: